alandmoore/admbrowser/README.rst

 privacy_mode           True               *CURRENTLY BROKEN* Enable or disable "private browsing mode" on the webkit widget. user_agent             (qt5 default)      Overrides the default user agent string. user_css               (empty)            Sets a default CSS file applied to all pages viewed.
-Option accepts any URL supported by QT, i.e: "file://etc/wcg.css" or "http://example.com/style.css". proxy_server           (empty)            *CURRENTLY BROKEN* Sets the proxy server string for HTTP proxy.
+Option accepts any URL supported by QT, i.e: "file://etc/wcg.css" or "http://example.com/style.css". proxy_server           (empty)            Sets the proxy server string for HTTP proxy.
 Takes the form "host:port", or just "host" if you want to use the default port of 8080. quit_button_mode       reset              Just like timeout_mode, only this is the action taken when the quit button is pressed (same options) quit_button_text       "I'm &Finished"    Text to display on the quit/reset button.
 Can include an accelerator indicator (&). screensaver_url        about:blank        The URL to visit when idle.
 Only matters when timeout_mode is 'screensaver' and 'timeout' is nonzero.